jaswalabhijeet/blockchain-derivatives/README.md

 # blockchain-derivatives
-Platform creating, managing, and injecting derivatives smart contracts onto blockchains.
+A platform for creating and managing derivatives smart contracts, as well as injecting them onto blockchains.